Deploy a service

 -

-Build the agents' image.
-Navigate to the local folder of the service that you want to deploy, that is, the folder containing the
+Build the service agents' image.
+Navigate to the service folder and build the Docker image of the service agents:

 After the command finishes building the image, you can see that it has been created by executing: